 Increase of tax-free work from home allowance

 As of January 1, 2023, the tax-free work from home allowance will be indexed on the basis of the table correction factor.
 This table correction factor takes inflation into account.
-It is expected that the table correction factor will amount to 1.063, which means that the tax-free work from home allowance as of 2023 will probably amount to € 2.13 per work from home day.
-The actual amount that can be compensated untaxed in 2023 will be known in December 2022.
+It is expected that the table correction factor will amount to 1.063, which means that the tax-free work from home allowance as of 2023 will amount to € 2.15 per work from home day.

 So there are a number of options for untaxed reimbursement of your employers’ travel expenses.
 You can also pay an allowance for home working days.
 Make proper agreements on this with your employees so that it is clear what choices are being made.
 Also ensure that the calculation of the tax-free allowance is correct.
 This can be complicated, especially if travel days and homeworking days coincide.